jackcallister/react-polyselect/README.md

 ### Usage

-The `Polyselect`'s markup matches the native select spec (other than the multiselect attribute) as does the `Polyoption` for options.
-Here's an example.
+The `Polyselect`'s markup matches the native select spec (other than the multiselect attribute) as does the `Polyoption`.
+Here's an example of how to create a polyselect with three options, each with a title and value.

 ```
 <Polyselect name="example">